The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 3. Savor the Splendor of Varenna

-Varenna absolutely stole my heart.
-While Bellagio seems to be everyone's favorite town on Lake Como, I have to disagree!
-When your ferry approaches Varenna, you'll know why I feel this way; in that moment, you'll believe that you've never seen anything so unbelievably picturesque in your life.
+Varenna stole my heart!
+While Bellagio seems to be everyone’s favorite town on Lake Como, I have to disagree.
+When your ferry approaches Varenna, you’ll see why.

 In Varenna, make sure to visit the botanical gardens at the eclectic waterfront villa, Villa Monastero.
 (It closes around 8 PM in the summer, so you should have plenty of time!)